.NET MAUI vs Flutter: Full comparison, performance, and use cases

 Software reliability and maintenance

-.NET MAUI benefits from Microsoft’s enterprise-grade support, including long-term support (LTS) releases, security patches, and backward compatibility guarantees.
-Its mature tooling ecosystem, including Visual Studio’s debugging and profiling capabilities, facilitates reliable software delivery and ongoing maintenance.
+.NET MAUI benefits from Microsoft’s enterprise-grade support: LTS releases, security patches, and backward compatibility guarantees.
 Enterprises value MAUI’s integration with existing .NET infrastructure, enabling seamless updates and continuous integration.

-Flutter’s reliability is enhanced by Google’s backing and a vibrant open-source community that addresses bugs and security issues with impressive speed.
-However, some desktop and web features are still in development, which may impact stability.
-Flutter’s frequent updates and active package ecosystem require developers to manage dependencies carefully to maintain long-term stability.
+Flutter’s reliability is enhanced by Google’s backing and a vibrant open-source community.
+However, some desktop and web features are still in development.
+Flutter’s frequent updates require careful dependency management to maintain long-term stability.

 Community support